Enneagram Tritype® Test

 The emergence of 3 schools of thought

-Many people do not know that this inaccurate dissemination of the Enneagram still continues to circle the planet via the Catholic pipeline and now even more so due to the internet.
-The misquoting of such an important aspect of the Enneagram system forever changed the course of the Enneagram and of people's understanding of the types.
+Many people do not know that this inaccurate dissemination of the Enneagram occurred, so it still continues to circle the planet, and even more so due to the internet highway.
+The misquoting of such an important aspect of the Enneagram system changed the course of the Enneagram.

 Because of these differences, three very distinct schools of thought on the Enneagram came into being.